ha816/study/books/스프링 철저 입문/CH3 데이터 접근(JDBC, Tx).md

 T1 has read the original value of A, and is waiting for T2 to finish.
 T2 also reads the original value of A, overwrites A, and commits.

 However, when T1 reads from A, it discovers two different versions of A, and T1 would be forced to  [abort](https://en.wikipedia.org/wiki/Abort_(computing) "Abort (computing)"), because T1 would not know what to do.
 This is an unrepeatable read.
-This could never occur in a serial schedule.
-[Strict two-phase locking](https://en.wikipedia.org/wiki/Strict_two-phase_locking "Strict two-phase locking")  (Strict 2PL) prevents this conflict.

 팬텀 읽기(Phantom Read)
 : ㄴㅇㄹㄴㅇㄹ